AbheeshtM/SahAI/README.md

+#SahAI

-SahAI – A voice-first AI vision companion for the visually impaired.
+A voice-first AI vision companion for the visually impaired.